Marti-Dolce-Flatiron-School-Projects/P3-Use-Case-Model-Relationship-Building/README.md

 # P3-Use-Case-Model-Relationship-Building
 CRM’s are products designed to track your relationship with clients.
-This project explores those methods programmatically using a Ruby on Rails application
+This project explores those methods programmatically using a Ruby on Rails application.

+## Project Requirements
+Read More

+## Project Specifications
+Read More

+## Documentation
+Read More